anishEgov/digit3/docs/Architecture/Registry-Architecture.md

 2. **Change Details**: The log captures the "before" and "after" values along with metadata (who, when).
 3. **Access Control**: The log is secured against unauthorized access or tampering, ensuring only authorized users can view or manage it.
 4. **Data Integrity**: Measures like encryption or digital signatures may be applied to further secure the integrity of the audit trail.

+## 6. Interoperability

+The registry can communicate and share data with other systems or platforms.
+It follows standardized data formats (like JSON, XML) for seamless integration.

+### Why It’s Important:
+- **Ensures consistency and collaboration** between systems (e.g., tax, billing, and legal departments).
+- **Reduces duplication of data entry and errors**.

+### Example:
+In a **Property Registry**:
+- When a new property is registered, the registry automatically informs the tax system to update property tax details.
+- It can also send property details to the water connection registry for service activation.

+### How It Works:
+- **APIs (Application Programming Interfaces)** enable secure data exchange between systems.
+- **Webhooks or events** notify other systems of changes in real time, ensuring that updates are reflected across all platforms.

+## 7. Scalable & Performant

+The registry can handle increasing amounts of data and user requests without slowing down.
+It is built to accommodate growth, both in terms of storage and user interactions.

+### Why It’s Important:
+- **Ensures consistent performance** even as more users or data are added.
+- **Prevents system crashes** during high usage periods (e.g., end-of-year property tax filings).

+### Example:
+In a **Water Connection Registry**:
+- It efficiently handles thousands of new connections during a city expansion.
+- Users can search and view connection details without delays, even during peak hours.

+### How It Works:
+- **Distributed Databases**: Used to store and manage large datasets across multiple nodes, ensuring data scalability.
+- **Load Balancers**: Distribute user requests across multiple servers to avoid overload on any single server.
+- **Caching Mechanisms**: Speed up frequently accessed data, reducing response times and load on backend systems.

+## 8. Authentication (Record Existence Check)

+Allows applications to verify whether a record exists in the registry without exposing sensitive details.
+It returns a Yes/No response based on the validity of the provided identifier (e.g., UUID, DID, cryptographic proof).
+This response is returned as a cryptographically signed authentication token (e.g., JWT, DID Proof, or VC).

+Supports various authentication methods:
+- **Passwordless Authentication**
+- **Token-based Authentication** (OAuth2, JWT)
+- **DID-based Authentication**
+- **OTP Verification**

+### Why It’s Important:
+- **Secure, lightweight verification**: Ensures that no private information is exposed during the verification process.
+- **Reduces data redundancy**: External systems can confirm the existence of a record without duplicating data.

+### Example:
+A **Property Tax System** queries the **Property Registry** to verify if a property ID exists before generating a tax assessment.
+The system exposes an `/registry/authenticate` API that:
+- Takes a record identifier (e.g., property ID).
+- Returns either "Yes" (record exists) or "No" (record not found).

+## 9. eKYC (Verified Data Retrieval)

+Enables applications to request verified data from a registry with explicit consent.
+Ensures compliance with security policies, including role-based (RBAC) or attribute-based (ABAC) access control.

+### Key Features:
+- **Supports Verifiable Credentials (VCs)** and cryptographic signatures to guarantee data authenticity.
+- Facilitates **trusted data exchange** across federated registries.
+- Protects **sensitive information** by ensuring only authorized entities can access verified details.
+- Reduces reliance on manual verification processes, improving efficiency and security.

+### Why It’s Important:
+- **Secure data access**: Ensures that only authorized users can access verified data.
+- **Efficiency and Compliance**: Reduces manual verification overhead while ensuring compliance with security policies.

+### Example:
+A **Banking System** queries the **Individual Registry** to retrieve verified KYC details of a customer before opening an account.
+The process works as follows:
+1. The **/registry/ekyc/request** API triggers a consent-based verification process.
+2. Once authorization is granted, the **/registry/ekyc/data** API returns verified details, digitally signed for integrity.

+## Key Design Principles For Registries

+### Domain-Driven Design (DDD)

+- **Focus on Domain Entities**: Understand the core entities of the registry (e.g., land parcels for a land registry, assets for an asset registry).
+- **Use Bounded Contexts**: Encapsulate each registry's business logic and ensure separation of concerns.

+### Data Modeling

+- **Identify and Design Schemas for Entities**: Ensure that entities are well-defined and can be easily understood.
+- **Support Hierarchical or Relational Structures**: Design relationships between entities (e.g., land parcels belonging to a region) for effective data organization.

+### Unique Identity Management

+- **Assign Unique Identifiers to Every Entity**: Use non-system-generated identifiers to ensure consistency.
+- **Use Globally Unique IDs**: Utilize universally unique identifiers (e.g., UUID) or domain-specific identifiers (e.g., Land Parcel Number).

+### Data Integrity

+- **Enforce Data Validation Rules**: Ensure accurate and consistent information through validation mechanisms.
+- **Use Transactions**: Ensure data consistency during updates by using transaction management.

+### Traceability & Audit Logs

+- **Maintain Immutable Records for All Changes**: Track all changes through event sourcing or audit logs.
+- **Track Metadata**: Record essential information like timestamps, user IDs, and reasons for changes.
+- **Search History Data**: Provide an API to search through historical data for auditing or traceability purposes.

+### Security & Access Control

+- **Implement Robust Authentication and Authorization**: Use secure mechanisms to authenticate users and verify access rights.
+- **Use Role-Based Access Control (RBAC)**: Restrict access to data based on user roles for improved security.

+### Interoperability & Standards

+- **Use Standard Data Formats**: For data exchange, support standard formats such as JSON, XML, or CSV.
+- **Adhere to Domain-Specific Standards**: Follow established standards like **ISO 19152** for land registries to ensure compatibility with other systems.

+### Scalability

+- **Design for Scalability**: Ensure that the registry can handle increasing data and user demands.
+- **Use Distributed Databases or Sharding**: Leverage scalable databases or partitioning techniques to manage large datasets effectively.

+### APIs and Event-Driven Architecture

+- **Provide REST or GraphQL APIs**: Expose CRUD and search operations for external integration.
+- **Support Event-Driven Architecture**: Notify external systems about changes via events, ensuring seamless integration.

+### Loosely Coupled

+- **Independent Operation**: A registry should be capable of running independently from other systems.
+- **Flexible Integration**: The registry should allow integration with other registries to be turned on or off as needed.